theKashey/react-imported-component/README.md

 #### Full-cream SSR-to-Client

-To enable full cream SSR follow these steps.
+To enable SSR follow these steps.
 1. Add babel plugin
 **On the server**:
 ```json